 Once regarded as unsafe for tourists, Bogotá has established itself as one of the most exciting and culturally diverse cities in South America.
 The friendly residents of the Colombian capital, and an excellent culinary scene, only add to the intoxicating atmosphere this city exudes.
 Here’s our pick of what to see and where to go.

-Cerro Monserrate, or Monserrate Mountain, rises 3,152 meters (10,341 feet) above the sea level, and overlooks the entire city, providing spectacular views, day or night.
-On top of the mountain there is a historic church and shrine dedicated to “El Señor Caído” meaning The Fallen Lord.
-Since its consecration in the 17th century, many have hiked the mountain as a pilgrimage to offer prayers and sacrifices to the shrine.
-There are also a few restaurants and bars at the top of the hill, easily accessed by aerial tram or funicular.
-Check the weather forecast and head to the top on a clear night for panoramic views of Bogotá after dark.
+Cerro Monserrate, or Monserrate Mountain, rises 10,341ft (3,152m) above sea level and overlooks the city, providing spectacular views, day or night.
+On top of the mountain, there is a historic church and shrine dedicated to El Señor Caído (the Fallen Lord), and since its consecration in the 17th century, many have hiked the mountain as a pilgrimage to offer prayers and sacrifices to the shrine.
+There are also a few restaurants and bars at the top, easily accessible by aerial tram or funicular.
+Check the weather forecast and head up on a clear night for panoramic views of Bogotá after dark.

 You might be wondering why you’d need a tour to see graffiti that is ultimately found all over the city.
 But in this tour you’ll visit the murals of some of Bogotá’s most celebrated street artists, who depict powerful representations of the city’s culture, its struggles and people.
 All tours take place in English, with private ones available in Spanish or German.
 This excursion is a wonderful way to get to know the urban environment and culture of Bogotá.
 Though there is no fee, it’s customary to offer a donation.